-Administrative Guidelines (AG)
+5.4.1 Administrative Guidelines (AG)

 Administrative Guidelines shall be prepared from time-to-time to provide extensions to and interpretations of this Standards Operations Manual.
 Administrative Guidelines may include, but are not limited to, descriptions of Group and meeting procedures, templates for documents, rules and procedures for Registers, etc. All Administrative Guidelines shall be issued by the Standards Committee and shall require a Consensus Vote of the Standards Committee for approval or modification.
-In the event of a conflict, Operations Manuals or any published Engineering Document shall take precedence over the Standards Administrative Guidelines.
+In the event of a conflict, the Society Bylaws, Operations Manuals or any published Engineering Document shall take precedence over the Standards Administrative Guidelines.

-Engineering Report (ER)
+5.4.2 Engineering Report (ER)